statiqdev/CleanBlog/README.md

 # Styles

 To add new styles or override existing ones, create an input file at `scss/_overrides.scss` and add Sass styles there.

+# Searching

+If you set `GenerateSearchIndex` to `true`, Statiq Web will automatically generate a search index for your site and the theme will include a search box in the navigation bar and generate a dedicated search page for your site.
+You can add your own search index page by creating a `search.cshtml` file in your `input` folder.

 # Porting From Wyam